vorSherer/code-201-prework/prework/ubuntu/3_sublime_text.md

 You'll find it insanely useful to open files and directories into Sublime Text from the Terminal.

-To verify Sublime Text is wired up correctly, run the following command:
+To verify Sublime Text is wired up correctly, run the following command in Terminal:

 ```
 subl